Article 6ANAW The best Android phones

 On the flip side, all that choice can make for some hard decisions.
 Here's where I'd like to help; I've tested a whole boatload of recent Android phones, and I think there are some real winners in the current batch.
 It's all a matter of what you're looking for, what you're comfortable spending, and what your definition of a reasonably sized phone" is.
 (I have my own, personally.)

 As you sift through the options, you'll almost certainly come across tech's favorite buzzphrase of the moment: AI.
 Generally speaking, AI has yet to really impress me on a phone.
-The Pixel 9 series has some potentially useful features, like a Screenshots app that uses AI to tag relevant info in metadata, and Galaxy devices can translate a phone call for you in real time.
+The Pixel 10 series has some useful features, including Magic Cue, which proactively aims to surface relevant information when you need it, and Galaxy devices can translate a phone call for you in real time.
 These things are nothing to sneeze at!
 But none of it feels like the platform shift that the big tech companies keep promising.
 Best not to put too much stock in any company's AI claims just yet.

 If you live in the US, I have some bad news about the Android market, though.
 For complicated reasons having to do with capitalism" and geopolitics," we don't get nearly as many of the options as you'll find in Asia and Europe - brands like Huawei, Xiaomi, Honor, and Oppo just aren't available here.
 I've limited this guide to the devices I've personally tested in depth; thus, it is a fairly US-centric set of recommendations.